-European data protection laws, including the EU GDPR, generally also prohibits the transfer of personal information from Europe to the United States and most other countries that are not recognized as having "adequate" data protection laws by the European Commission unless the parties to the transfer have implemented specific safeguards to protect the transferred personal information.
-One of the primary safeguards allowing U.S. companies to import personal information from Europe has been certification to the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield frameworks administered by the U.S. Department of Commerce.
-However, the Court of Justice of the European Union (CJEU) issued a decision in July 2020 invalidating the EU-U.S. Privacy Shield framework (Schrems II) and imposing further restrictions on the use of standard contractual clauses (SCCs) including, a requirement for companies to carry out a transfer privacy impact assessment, which among other things, assesses laws governing access to personal information in the recipient country and considers whether supplementary measures that provide privacy protections additional to those provided under the SCCs will need to be implemented to ensure an essentially equivalent level of data protection to that afforded in Europe.
-Following that decision, the Swiss Federal Data Protection and Information Commissioner (FDPIC) took a similar view and considered that data transfers based on the Swiss-U.S. Privacy Shield framework are no longer lawful (despite the fact that Schrems II is not directly applicable in Switzerland (unless the Swiss based company is subject to the EU GDPR) and the Swiss-U.S. Privacy Shield has not been officially invalidated).
+European data protection laws, including the EU GDPR, generally also prohibit the transfer of personal information from Europe to the US and most other countries that are not recognized as having "adequate" data protection laws unless the parties to the transfer have implemented specific safeguards to protect the transferred personal information.
+One of the primary safeguards allowing US companies to import personal information from Europe has been certification to the EU-US Privacy Shield and Swiss-US Privacy Shield frameworks administered by the US Department of Commerce.
+However, the Court of Justice of the European Union (CJEU) issued a decision in July 2020 invalidating the EU-US Privacy Shield framework as a data transfer mechanism (Schrems II) and imposing further restrictions on the use of standard contractual clauses (SCCs), including a requirement for companies to carry out a transfer privacy impact assessment, which, among other things, assesses laws governing access to personal information in the recipient country and considers whether supplementary measures that provide privacy protections additional to those provided under the SCCs will need to be implemented to ensure an essentially equivalent level of data protection to that afforded in Europe.
+Following that decision, the Swiss Federal Data Protection and Information Commissioner (FDPIC) took a similar view and considered that data transfers based on the Swiss-US Privacy Shield framework are no longer lawful (despite the fact that Schrems II is not directly applicable in Switzerland (unless the Swiss based company is subject to the EU GDPR) and the Swiss-US Privacy Shield has not been officially invalidated).
 Further, the European Commission recently published new EU SCCs, which place onerous obligations on the contracting parties.
 At present, there are few, if any, viable alternatives to the SCCs.
-As such, any transfers by us or our third-party vendors, collaborators of others of personal information from Europe to the United States or elsewhere may not comply with European data protection laws; may increase our exposure to European data protection laws' heightened sanctions for cross-border data transfer restrictions; may restrict our clinical trial activities in Europe; and limit our ability to collaborate with CROs, service providers, contractors and other companies subject to European data protection laws.
+Recently, a new Trans-Atlantic Data Privacy Framework was announced as a successor to the invalidated Privacy Shield.
+Once approved and implemented, the agreement could facilitate the transatlantic flow of personal data and provide an alternative data transfer mechanism (in addition to EU SCCs and Binding Corporate Rules) for companies transferring personal data from the EU to the US.
+However, the agreement in principle will depend on the implementation of several commitments from the US, and so it is unclear when the new framework will be available.
+As such, any transfers by us or our third-party vendors, collaborators or others of personal information from Europe to the US or elsewhere may not comply with European data protection laws, may increase our exposure to European data protection laws' heightened sanctions for cross-border data transfer restrictions may restrict our clinical trial activities in Europe and may limit our ability to collaborate with CROs, service providers, contractors and other companies subject to European data protection laws.
 Loss of our ability to transfer personal information from Europe may also require us to increase our data processing capabilities in those jurisdictions at significant expense.